-In this paper, we describe an algorithm that employs syntactic and statistical analyses to extract rigid bilingual collocations from a parallel corpus.
-Phrases matching the preferred patterns are extract from aligned sentences in a parallel corpus.
-Those phrases are subsequently matched up via cross-linguistic statistical association.
-Statistical association between the whole collocations as well as words in collocations is used jointly to link a collocation and its counterpart.
-We experimented with an implementation of the proposed method on a very large Chinese-English parallel corpus with satisfactory results.
+In this paper, we have presented an algorithm that employs syntactic and statistical analyses to extract rigid bilingual collocations from a parallel corpus.
+Phrases matching the preferred patterns are extracted from aligned sentences in a parallel corpus.
+These phrases are subsequently matched up based on cross-linguistic statistical association.
+Statistical association between the whole collocations as well as words in the collocations is used jointly to link a collocation with its counterpart.
+We implemented the proposed method on a very large Chinese-English parallel corpus and obtained satisfactory results.

 A number of interesting future directions suggest themselves.
 First, it would be interesting to see how effectively we can extend the method to longer and elastic collocations and to grammatical collocations.
-Second, bilingual collocations that are proper names and transliterations may need additional considerations.
-Third, it will be interesting to see if the performance can re improved cross language correspondence between POS patterns.
+Second, bilingual collocations that are proper names and transliterations may need additional consideration.
+Third, it will be interesting to see if the performance can be improved using cross language correspondence between POS patterns.